 We intend to be the global leader in the application of the science of translational read-through and the associated pathway of nonsense mediated decay (NMD).
 We believe that expanding our expertise across these basic science areas of mRNA regulation, ribosomal function, and protein translation forms a solid foundation to support our discovery and development activities.
-Our ERSG compounds modulate the activity of the ribosome, a complex of RNAs and proteins, and therefore, a ribonucleoprotein, responsible for protein production, a process also known as translation.
+Our ERSG compounds modulate the activity of the ribosome, a ribonucleoprotein complex of RNAs and proteins responsible for protein production (a process also known as translation).
 These novel small molecule ERSG compounds are designed to allow the ribosome to read-through a nonsense mutation in mRNA (which is transcribed from the DNA sequence), to restore the translation process to produce full-length, functional proteins and increase the amount of mRNA that would otherwise be degraded as part of a phenomenon called nonsense mediated mRNA decay.
-As our ERSG compounds target the general mechanism for protein production in the cell, we believe they have the potential to treat hundreds of genetic diseases where nonsense mutations have impaired gene function.
+As our ERSG compounds target the general mechanism for protein production in the cell, we believe they have the potential to treat numerous genetic diseases where nonsense mutations have impaired gene function.
 Since nonsense mutations may occur at different positions within a given gene, a potential advantage of the small molecule ERSG approach is being able to use one molecule to address a range of mutations within a given disease state.
-Our subcutaneously injected ERSG molecules have the potential to be self-administered for systemic disease and to be active at most tissue locations across the body.
+Our subcutaneously injected ERSG molecules have the potential to be self-administered for systemic disease and to be active across many of the body's tissues.

-We believe that our library of related novel small molecules holds the potential to be disease-modifying therapies that may change the course of hundreds of genetic diseases and improve the lives of patients.
-Our early preclinical data in animal models of nonsense mutations suggests that drug product candidates from our read-through compound ERSG library may have potential beneficial effects for the following diseases: cystic fibrosis, nephropathic cystinosis, a variety of inherited retinal disorders (including Usher Syndrome), primary ciliary dyskinesia, autosomal dominant polycystic kidney disease, cystinuria, mucopolysaccharidosis type 1, Duchenne muscular dystrophy and Rett syndrome, and have shown potential for beneficial effects in multiple organs such as the brain, eye, kidney, muscles and others.
-Of the novel compounds in our ERSG library, approximately 30 compounds have been selected, based on read-through activity, for continued preclinical research and we anticipate additional compounds advancing toward Investigation New Drug (IND) filings.
+We believe that our library of related novel small molecules holds the potential to be disease-modifying therapies that may change the course of numerous of genetic diseases and improve the lives of patients.
+Our early preclinical data in animal models of nonsense mutations suggests that drug product candidates from our read-through compound ERSG library may have potential beneficial effects for each of the following diseases: cystic fibrosis, nephropathic cystinosis, ADPKD, a variety of IRDs (including Usher Syndrome), primary ciliary dyskinesia, mucopolysaccharidosis type 1, Duchenne muscular dystrophy and Rett syndrome, and have demonstrated the potential for beneficial effects in multiple organs such as the brain, eye, kidney, muscles and others.
+Of the novel compounds in our ERSG Library, approximately 30 compounds have been selected, based on read-through activity, for continued preclinical research and we anticipate additional compounds advancing toward Investigational New Drug (IND) filings.